steelmananything/steelmananything/_topics/methodology.md

 [Gabelica et al., 2022]: https://doi.org/10.1016/j.jclinepi.2022.05.019 'Gabelica, M., Bojčić, R., & Puljak, L. (2022).
 Many researchers were not compliant with their published data sharing statement: a mixed-methods study.
 Journal of Clinical Epidemiology, 150, 33-41. https://doi.org/10.1016/j.jclinepi.2022.05.019'
 [Gallow, 2022]: https://plato.stanford.edu/entries/causation-metaphysics/#Inst 'Gallow, D. (2022).
 The Metaphysics of Causation.
 The Stanford Encyclopedia of Philosophy (Fall 2022 Edition). https://plato.stanford.edu/archives/fall2022/entries/causation-metaphysics/'
 [Gelman, 2017]: https://doi.org/10.1080/09332480.2017.1302720 'Gelman, A. (2017).
 Ethics and statistics: Honesty and transparency are not enough.
 Chance, 30(1), 37-39. https://doi.org/10.1080/09332480.2017.1302720'
+[Gelman & Brown, 2024]: https://stat.columbia.edu/~gelman/research/published/healing3.pdf 'Gelman, A., & Brown, N. J. (2024).
+How statistical challenges and misreadings of the literature combine to produce unreplicable science: An example from psychology.
+Advances in Methods and Practices in Psychological Science, 7(4), 25152459241276398. https://doi.org/10.1177/25152459241276398'
 [Gelman & Loken, 2013]: https://stat.columbia.edu/~gelman/research/unpublished/forking.pdf '"P-values are a method of protecting researchers from declaring truth based on patterns in noise, and so it is ironic that, by way of data-dependent analyses, p-values are often used to lend credence to noisy claims based on small samples.
 To put it another way: without modern statistics, we find it unlikely that people would take seriously a claim about the general population of women, based on two survey questions asked to 100 volunteers on the internet and 24 college students.
 But with the p-value, a result can be declared significant and deemed worth publishing in a leading journal in psychology."&#013;&#013;"absent pre-registration, our data analysis choices will be data-dependent, even when they are motivated directly from theoretical concerns.
 When pre-registered replication is difficult or impossible (as in much research in social science and public health), we believe the best strategy is to move toward an analysis of all the data rather than a focus on a single comparison or small set of comparisons"&#013;&#013;"In fields where new data can readily be gathered (such as in all four of the examples discussed above), perhaps the two-part structure of Nosek et al. (2013) will be a standard for future research.
 Instead of the current norm in which several different studies are performed, each with statistical significance but each with analyses that are contingent on data, perhaps researchers can perform half as many original experiments in each paper and just pair each new experiment with a pre-registered replication."&#013;&#013;Gelman, A., & Loken, E. (2013).
 The garden of forking paths: Why multiple comparisons can be a problem, even when there is no “fishing expedition” or “p-hacking” and the research hypothesis was posited ahead of time.
 Department of Statistics, Columbia University, 348, 1-17. https://stat.columbia.edu/~gelman/research/unpublished/forking.pdf'
 [Glasziou et al., 2007]: https://doi.org/10.1136/bmj.39070.527986.68 'Glasziou, P., Chalmers, I., Rawlins, M., & McCulloch, P. (2007).
 When are randomised trials unnecessary?
 Picking signal from noise.
 Bmj, 334(7589), 349-351. https://doi.org/10.1136/bmj.39070.527986.68'
 [Hardwicke et al., 2022]: https://doi.org/10.1098/rsos.220139 'Hardwicke, T. E., Thibault, R. T., Kosie, J. E., Tzavella, L., Bendixen, T., Handcock, S. A., ... & Ioannidis, J. P. (2022).
 Post-publication critique at top-ranked journals across scientific disciplines: a cross-sectional assessment of policies and practice.
 Royal Society Open Science, 9(8), 220139. https://doi.org/10.1098/rsos.220139'